Planning for medical treatment

 Sometimes due to illness or injury, people are unable to talk to a doctor and decide about treatment themselves.
 You may wish to plan in advance to make sure that your wishes will be followed if you become unable to decide for yourself.
 If you don’t plan ahead, family members or other people close to you may not be able to make decisions for you that follow your wishes.

-Emerson Hospital has partnered with Honoring Choices, a nonprofit organization that supports adults in determining their health care choices.
+Emerson Health has partnered with Honoring Choices, a nonprofit organization that supports adults in determining their health care choices.
 To find out more information about completing a health care proxy, please visit www.honoringchoicesmass.com.

 Keep the original for your files and make a copy for your primary care provider.
-If you have been a patient at Emerson Hospital, you may also send a copy to the address below for inclusion in your Emerson Hospital medical record.
+If you have been a patient at Emerson, you may also send a copy to the address below for inclusion in your Emerson Health medical record.

 Medical Records Department

 133 Old Road to Nine Acre Corner

 Emerson Health offers free appointments with our social work department to assist in completing the health care proxy.
 Please contact the care management department at (978) 287 3170 to schedule an appointment.

 ➤ Advanced Directives: A Little Planning Brings a Lot of Peace of Mind

 We explain the differences between living wills, healthcare proxies, powers of attorney, and DNRs.
 Learn how to get started developing these documents for yourself or family members.
 This episode features Emerson's Lee Holbrook, social worker supervisor, and Mary Crow, director of professional and community education at Care Dimensions.